Polymer/old-docs-site/1.0/docs/devguide/local-dom.md

     var cancelButton = Polymer.dom(this.root).querySelector('#cancelButton');

-    // Shorthand for finding local DOM children by selector
+    // Shorthand for finding a local DOM child by selector
     // (equivalent to the above):
     this.$$('#cancelButton');